chenx/Reading/Tools/Docker/hostinger_tutorial.md

 You need to go beyond the basics of using a single container and simple commands.

-In addition to Docker Compose, learning advanced orchestration tools like `Docker Swarm` or `Kubernetes` is crucial for managing and scaling multiple containers across a cluster of machines.
+In addition to Docker Compose, learning advanced orchestration tools like `<a href="https://www.hostinger.com/tutorials/how-to-create-docker-swarm/">Docker Swarm</a>` or `Kubernetes` is crucial for managing and scaling multiple containers across a cluster of machines.

 Also, deepen your knowledge of network drivers, such as the `Overlay Network Driver` used in Docker Swarm mode for connecting hosts across a cluster.

-Finally, explore Docker use cases to gain a deeper understanding of how to utilize this containerization tool for various tasks during development and deployment.
+Finally, explore Docker <a href="https://www.hostinger.com/tutorials/docker-use-cases">use cases</a>
+to gain a deeper understanding of how to utilize this containerization tool for various tasks during development and deployment.